OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Connect to the master Kubernetes node:

-.. prompt:: text $ auto
+.. prompt:: bash $ auto

     $ ssh -A -J root@1.2.3.4 root@172.20.0.2